FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 ========

 All parts of Matohmat communicate through a common JSON based REST API.
-Here is the documentation of it, so one who wants to program a client, or change the server.
+Here is the documentation of it, its ment for the ones who wants to program a client, or change the server.

 ----
 # Admin